Cutting Tools

 Rotary Cutter

-A rotary cutter works similar to a pizza cutter, with a retractable blade for safety.
+A rotary cutter works similarly to a pizza cutter, with a retractable blade for safety.
 It should always be used with a mat in order to protect the blade and the cutting surface.
-Also, be sure to always retract the blade after use, as one drop to the floor can ruin it making it unusable.
+Also, be sure to always retract the blade after use, as one drop to the floor can ruin it, making it unusable.

 Sewing Scissors

-Sewing scissors are normally pointed on one blade and rounded on the other, which makes them great from clipping seams and facings.
+Sewing scissors are normally pointed on one blade and rounded on the other, which makes them great for clipping seams and facings.
 These blades usually measure about 6″ in length.

 Seam Ripper